ibm-cloud-docs/RegistryImages/ibmcloud-secure-perimeter-health/index.md

 ```
 {: screen}

-The format of the report is as follows:
+The report is in the following format:

 ```
 <gateway name>: